Mixing times for the TASEP on the circle: The lower bounds in Theorems and

-We thank Dor Elboim, Milton Jara, Hubert Lacoin and Yuval Peres for fruitful discussions.
+\begin{acks}[Acknowledgments] We thank Dor Elboim, Milton Jara, Hubert Lacoin and Yuval Peres for fruitful discussions.
+Moreover, we are very grateful to the referees for various comments, which helped to significantly improve the paper.
 DS acknowledges the DAAD PRIME program for financial support.
-AS was partially supported in part by NSF grant DMS-1855527, a Simons Investigator grant and a MacArthur Fellowship.
+AS was partially supported in part by NSF grant DMS-1855527, a Simons Investigator grant and a MacArthur Fellowship. \end{acks}